henrymanke/sonarqube-static-analysis-lab/README.md

 To run the SonarQube scanner on your code, you will first need to create a project token.
 There are many ways to create a token, but for this lab you will use the manual setup.

-1. Click on the 'Create a local project' button on the bottom left.
+1. Click on the `Create a local project` button on the bottom left.
     ![SonarQube Dashboard](./images/analysis_sonarqube_homepage.png "SonarQube Dashboard")

 2. On the next page, create a project by following these steps: